0nyr/compare-consensus-protocols/src/README.md

 [echo server in rust](https://riptutorial.com/rust/example/4404/a-simple-tcp-client-and-server-application--echo)

 > Make a minimal blockchain node enabling PoW

 The node has to:

-* connetc to other nodes
+* connect to other nodes
 * check for PoW success from other nodes
 * calculate hash and try to solve the PoW
 * if PoW success, write its name to the blockchain